Sky Stream from Abroad

 Lower Security

 PPTP is widely considered insecure by modern standards.
-L2TP on its own provides tunnelling only and does not include encryption.
+L2TP on its own provides tunnelling only and doesn't include encryption.

 Less Reliable for Video Streaming